-The increased availability of low-cost accelerometer technology alongside the advancement of other technologies has caused the development of low-cost consumer-level activity1, which make up part of an ever growing market of wearable technologies.2 This has led to the wide spread availability of accelerometer technology.
-The range of devices available to the general public vary in terms of cost, information recorded, battery life (or frequency of charging), information displayed on the device and via the support applications.
-Whilst these devices are now being more broadly adopted, 3 a major limitation to the implementation of these devices as a measurement tool is the absence of robust scientific evidence that these devices are valid in terms of data captured.
+The increased availability of low-cost accelerometer technology alongside the advancement of other technologies has caused the development of low-cost consumer-level activity monitors,1 which make up part of an ever-growing market of wearable technologies.2 This has led to the widespread availability of accelerometer technology.
+The range of devices available to the general public varies in terms of cost, information recorded, battery life (or frequency of charging) and information displayed on the device and via the support applications.
+While these devices are now being more broadly adopted,3 a major limitation to the implementation of these devices as a measurement tool is the absence of robust scientific evidence that these devices are valid in terms of data captured.

-Older adults tend to have reduced gait speeds and use walking aids, thus compromising the validity of consumer-level activity monitors.^{4-6} However, this is only one aspect of ensuring that these devices are successfully used in older adults.
-As the number of studies that implement consumer-activity monitors grow in older adults, we are able to glean in part the acceptability of wearing such devices through the dropout rates.
-Unfortunately researchers do not always clearly report such missing data or there is little context behind these numbers.^{4,5} As a result, it is difficult to determine whether older adults are satisfied with consumer-level activity monitors and whether devices can be better optimised to meet their particular needs.
+Older adults tend to have reduced gait speeds and use walking aids, thus compromising the validity of consumer-level activity monitors.4-6 However, this is only one aspect of ensuring that these devices are successfully used in older adults.
+As the number of studies that implement consumer-level activity monitors grows in older adults, we are able to glean in part the acceptability of wearing such devices through the dropout rates.
+Unfortunately, researchers do not always clearly report such missing data, or there is little context behind these numbers.^{4,5} As a result, it is difficult to determine whether older adults are satisfied with consumer-level activity monitors and whether devices can be better optimised to meet their particular needs.

-Determining whether older adults are satisfied with wearing consumer-level activity monitors has previously been overlooked, though acceptance of wearing such devices is tied the ease of wearing them, with a preference for small devices attached to the wrist or ankle. ^{7,8} To our knowledge only a single study has explored how older adults view consumer-level activity monitor, albeit in a single device (Fitbit One).9 The older adults in the study tended to agree or strongly agree with statements that the device was easy to use, useful and acceptable.
+Determining whether older adults are satisfied with wearing consumer-level activity monitors has previously been overlooked, although the acceptance of wearing such devices tied the ease of wearing them, with a preference for small devices attached to the wrist or ankle.^{7,8} To our knowledge, only a single study has